ajaygunalan/audio/README.md

 8. [Binaural sound source localization - Software](http://www.laurentcalmes.lu/soundloc_software.html)
 9. [Microphone Array Beamforming](http://www.labbookpages.co.uk/audio/beamforming.html)

-**Approcah for real-time beamforming:**
+**Approach for real-time beamforming:**
 1. Record the sound in the actual environment.
-2. Peform offline beamforming in Matlab to make sure your alogorith works.
+2. Perform offline beamforming in Matlab to make sure your algorithm works.
-3. Use [trx] as base and implement your alogirth by having ODAS and ROS packgae as a reference.
+3. Use [trx](http://www.pogo.org.uk/~mark/trx/) as the base and implement your algorithm by having [ODAS](https://github.com/introlab/odas) and [ROS package](https://github.com/balkce/beamform) as a reference.

-Why not directly use ODAS and ROS package?
+**Why not directly use ODAS and ROS package?**
-1. I achieved basic results which wokred but were not reliable.
-Thus, in order to incerase the reliabality, we need to understand in depth and fine tune accordingly based upon the problems we face.
+  I achieved basic results that worked but were not reliable.
+Thus, in order to improve reliability, we need to understand in-depth and fine-tune based upon the problems we face.